iLert/docs/integrations/github/outbound-issue.md

 ![](../../.gitbook/assets/ghoi7.png)

-4. **Go to** the alert sources tab and open the alert source whose incidents you want to publish in Github.
-Click on **Incident actions → Create incident action**.
+4. **Go to** the alert sources tab and open the alert source whose alerts you want to publish in Github.
+Click on **Incident actions → Create alert action**.

 ![](../../.gitbook/assets/new_incident_action%20%285%29.png)

 5. Select **Github** as the **type** then select the connector created in step 3 and fill in all fields.
-In the **Owner** and the **Repository** fields specify the owner and repository of the Github project where the iLert incidents should be published as Github Issue.
+In the **Owner** and the **Repository** fields specify the owner and repository of the Github project where the iLert alerts should be published as Github Issue.

 ![](../../.gitbook/assets/ilert%20%2873%29.png)

 6. Finished!
-You can now test the incident action by clicking on the button **Test this connection**.
+You can now test the alert action by clicking on the button **Test this connection**.
 Then a test issue will be published in the respective Github project.

 ![](../../.gitbook/assets/ilert%20%2864%29.png)

 ## FAQ <a id="faq"></a>

-**Are updates to an incident published in the Github Ticket?**
+**Are updates to an alert published in the Github Ticket?**

 Yes, the state of the iLert Incident is reflected in the title of the Github ticket, eg. \[RESOLVED\] Host compute.infra is DOWN.

-**Can I choose which updates should be published to an incident in Github?**
+**Can I choose which updates should be published to an alert in Github?**

 Currently not.
 If you wish we are looking forward to reading your feedback via chat or e-mail.